 "My B.A. concentration in International Studies will bring my resume up to date and I'll maximize my earning potential for the rest of my productive life.
 Has it been challenging?
 Yes.
 Worthwhile?
 Hell, yes.
 It helps that my personal standards are in sync with the university's high bar."

 Degree: Medical Billing & Coding

-Of going back to school, Debbie says: "You just have to keep going and put yourself out there to other people because you'll never know what comes back to you when you do.
-When you get older, you kind of lose some of your memory and mind, but [going back to school] really proved to me that you're never too old to learn."
+"You just have to keep going and put yourself out there to other people because you'll never know what comes back to you when you do.
+You might lose some of your memory and mind when you get older, but going back to school really proved to me that you're never too old to learn."

 Nancy B. Irwin, PsyD, C.Ht.

 Career Change: Stand-up comic to psychotherapy/clinical hypnosis, speaker/author